devopstrainings/linux-basics-katakoda/linux-adminstration/step3.md

 ```

 Note: Adding privileges and adding human users is all part of SSO in the organizations.
+This video will help you in understanding on how it actually happens.

 If you are interested to how to add the privileges locally then following link can help.
 https://linuxize.com/post/how-to-add-user-to-sudoers-in-centos/